attainer/SimpleParallel/README.md

     }
   });

-  //or use can use static partitioner parallel.parallel_for(0, size, [&a, &counts](int i) {
+  //parallel processing using static partitioner parallel.parallel_for(0, size, [&a, &counts](int i) {
     if (is_prime(a[i]))
     {